Live FAQ: How the US Supreme Court's Tariff Reversal Could Shift Retail and Search Growth

 Low-value shipments affected by the de minimis suspension are also subject to the new duties.

-But the administration’s latest move is already facing a significant legal challenge.
+But the administration’s latest move already faces a significant legal challenge.

 Attorneys general from New York, California, and Oregon said on March 5 that a coalition of states plans to file suit in the US Court of International Trade over Trump’s order imposing the the new tariffs.
 The states argue that the president’s rationale—citing the US trade deficit as justification for invoking Section 122—is legally flawed.